vyapp/vy/BOOK.md

 ### The GAMMA mode

 The GAMMA mode is an extra mode.
-It is implemented in NORMAL mode.
+It is implemented in NORMAL mode:

     <Key-5>